xlwings/xlwings/DEVELOPER_GUIDE.md

 The 3rd party Open Source licenses document is built with `cargo about generate about.hbs > docs/_static/opensource_licenses2.html` this requires `cargo install --locked cargo-about`.

-## Code formatting
+## Code formatting/linting

-This repo uses the following packages for code formatting, see `pyproject.toml`:
+This repo uses the following packages for code formatting/linting, see `pyproject.toml`:

 * black
 * isort
+* flake8

 You can use the pre-commit hook under `.pre-commit-config.yaml`, see instructions at top of the file.